Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 And I thought I would tease you with that yesterday because there's something kind of cool about that song.

-And I want to play that song for you today, but first, I want to explain what that is.
+And I want to play that song for you today.

-And I I chose to play this song for you today because you are very unlikely to know the language of the song.
+And I chose to play this song for you today because you are very unlikely to know the language of the song.

 The song is performed with the pronunciation of a form of Sanskrit.